tombulled/pelco/BOSCH-MIC-550.md

 | 0x08   | Not Set        |

 ## Zoom
-Camera has a maximum zoom position of ~0x8540
+Camera appears to have a maximum zoom position of ~0x8540

+## Query
+Camera does not appear to respond to the `QUERY` command